 When it's time to take a family vacation, you need to decide what to do with your pets.
 There are several choices.
-You can board them, have someone come to your house to take care of their needs, or take them with you.
+You can board them, have someone come to your house to take care of their needs (not as simple as watering plants when you are away), or take them with you.
 All of these choices have pros and cons, so before you make your decision, weigh out carefully what is best for your family and your family pet.
 Even though they're part of your family, only you know whether or not they'll enjoy traveling.

 Pros of Taking Your Pets on Vacation